Agent Deployment in Special Environments

 1

-Start the deepflow-agent:
+Start deepflow-agent:

 kubectl -n deepflow patch daemonset deepflow-agent --type json -p='[{"op": "remove", "path": "/spec/template/spec/nodeSelector/non-existing"}]'